-The more common side effects for the anti-fungal capsule (Fluconazole/Diflucan 150mg single-dose) are gastrointestinal symptoms such as nausea, abdominal pain, diarrhoea and flatulence.
+The more common side effects for the antifungal capsule (fluconazole 150mg single-dose) include headache, nausea, abdominal pain, diarrhoea, and flatulence.
 Other adverse events such as a rash are encountered rarely.
-Headache has been associated with Fluconazole 150mg oral capsule.
-For other rare side effects see the patient information leaflets (links below).
+For other rare side effects see the manufacturer's patient information leaflets included with medicine packs.

 - If a diagnosis of thrush has not been made previously it is best to consult with your regular doctor to confirm the diagnosis.

-- Symptoms not resolving within 10 days require investigation.
+- Symptoms not improving within 7 days require investigation.

 - Thrush treatments do not deal with sexually transmitted disease.
-If sexually transmitted disease is suspected investigations are needed.
-Chlamydia tests and treatment can be obtained from Dr Fox.
+If sexually transmitted disease is suspected, investigations are needed by a GP or Sexual Health Clinic.

 Dr Fox supplies thrush treatment on prescription – you are required to answer a short medical questionnaire before your order can be completed.